-Faris Al-Sulayman is a Research Fellow at the KFCRIS.
-He joined the KFCRIS in July 2017.
-Before joining the KFCRIS, he was a GCC Analyst at Arabia Monitor in London, and a Research Assistant at the Woodrow Wilson International Center for Scholars in Washington D.C.
-He obtained his M.Sc. in Comparative Politics from the London School of Economics (LSE), and B.Sc. in Foreign Service from the Georgetown University.
-He is also a Co-Founder of Haala Energy, a start-up based at the King Abdullah University of Science and Technology (KAUST) focused on distributed solar development at the commercial scale.
-He is currently a doctoral researcher at the LSE.
+Faris Al-Sulayman is a Research Fellow at KFCRIS.
+He joined KFCRIS in July 2017.
+Before joining KFCRIS, he was a GCC Analyst at Arabia Monitor in London, and also held research posts at the Woodrow Wilson International Center for Scholars in Washington D.C. and Georgetown University.
+He obtained his M.Sc. in Comparative Politics from London School of Economics (LSE), and B.Sc. in Foreign Service from Georgetown University.
+He is also a Co-Founder and Executive Director of Haala Energy, a solar installer and developer working at the commercial and industrial scale in Saudi Arabia.
+He is currently a PhD candidate at LSE.

 “Rethinking State Capitalism in the Gulf States: Insights from the China-focused Literature,” Special Report, 2021.

 "State-Business Relations in the Reform Era: Growing Pressures and Diverging Economic Policy Agendas," Special Report, 2018.

 “Distributed Renewables and the Shaping of the New Saudi Economy,” Commentary, 2017.

 "The Rise of Renewables in the Gulf States: Is the ‘Rentier Effect’ Still Holding Back the Energy Transition?," in Robin Mills and Li-Chen Sim (ed.)
 Low Carbon Energy in the Middle East and North Africa, Palgrave Macmillan, 2021.